Sensitivity Analyses of a Multi-Physics Long-Term Clogging Model For Steam Generators: Introduction

 \section{Introduction}

 Steam generators (SGs) are heat exchangers within pressurized water nuclear reactors (PWRs).
-PWRs are composed of two distinct water circuits responsible for the heat exchange.
+PWRs are composed of two distinct water circuits responsible for heat exchange.
 In this system, water from the primary circuit initially passes through the pressure vessel where it is heated due to nuclear reactions in the core.
-After this, it proceeds to the SG where it transfers its heat to the water in the secondary loops (mainly, three or four loops, hence three or four SGs).
+After this, it proceeds to the SG where it transfers its heat to the water in the secondary loops (usually three or four loops, hence three or four SGs).
 The resulting steam exits the SGs through their upper openings and then flows through turbines to generate electrical power.
-In this process, the primary fluid circulates within a bundle of U-shaped tubes, which are stabilized by tube-support plates (TSPs) (a general SG scheme and TSP is shown in Fig.~\ref{fig:sg_tsp_clogging}).
+In this process, the primary fluid circulates within a bundle of U-shaped tubes, which are stabilized by tube-support plates (TSPs) (a general SG scheme and TSP are shown in Fig.~\ref{fig:sg_tsp_clogging}).
 Adjacent to these tubes, the secondary fluid flows through the holes of the TSP and undergoes vaporization due to the heat from the primary fluid in the tubes.

 After prolonged periods of operation, a clogging phenomenon may appear in the flow-holes of the TSPs of some SGs.
 Clogging refers to a reduction in the flow area within the TSPs due to the accumulation of iron oxide deposits.
 These deposits primarily result from the corrosion of the secondary circuit, after which the oxides are carried by the secondary flow.
-This phenomenon has diverse impacts on the SGs, in particular it causes a localized redistribution of flow among the TSP flow-holes, elevating the risk of vibration, SG tube ruptures, and hampering the SGs' response to operational changes.
-To address this issue, the clogging rate (denoted as $\tau_c$) is evaluated during PWR outages using non-destructive video examinations (an example is shown in Fig.~\ref{fig:sg_tsp_clogging}).
+This phenomenon has diverse impacts on the SGs, particularly causing a localized redistribution of flow among the TSP flow holes, elevating the risk of vibration, SG tube ruptures, and hampering the SGs' response to operational changes.
+To address this issue, the clogging rate (known as $\tau_c$) is evaluated during PWR outages using non-destructive video examinations (an example is shown in Fig.~\ref{fig:sg_tsp_clogging}).
 The clogging rate is an average quantity that gives a measure of how much the holes of a TSP are clogged.
-Subsequently, preventive maintenance consisting in chemical cleanings procedures are carried out to reduce the clogging rate and the secondary fluid pH can be supervised by chemical conditioning.
+Subsequently, preventive maintenance consisting of chemical cleaning procedures is carried out to reduce the clogging rate and the secondary fluid pH can be monitored by chemical conditioning.